codelite7/momentum/ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+## Design principals
+### API Interaction
+All api interactions go through services, there is one service for each graphql type.
+There is a base graphl service that makes the requests.
+### Emitters
+Mutations don't return values, instead they emit the id of the thing that was mutated.
+This is because various components have different requirements for fields and child objects that they care about.
+Each component that cares about mutations listens to the emitter it cares about and fetches the data it needs to render.
+This reduces bugs and brittle code by allowing each component to only care about the fields it needs without tyring to modify objects to make them look the way the component wants.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.